andersc/cppSRTWrapper/README.md

 *Simple C++ wrapper of the [SRT](https://github.com/Haivision/srt) protocol*.

 The SRT Protocol is a UDP based protocol.
-SRT acts as a mix of TCP and UDP where SRT tries to re-send lost data (as TCP would) but only to a dedline in time specified, when the deadline is reached and if the data has not arrived it's marked as lost (as UDP would).
+SRT acts as a mix of TCP and UDP where SRT tries to re-send lost data (as TCP would) but only to a deadline in time specified, when the deadline is reached and if the data has not arrived it's marked as lost (as UDP would).

-Streaming media solutions benefit from this approach and SRT is adoppted widly across the media comunity.
+Streaming media solutions benefit from this approach and SRT is adopted widely across the media community.
 This C++ wrapper is simplifying implementations of SRT in C++ projects and with only a few lines of code you can create a server and/or a client.

 The API of SRT has more features than what's exposed in this C++ wrapper, however the base functions exists.
 If you feel this wrapper is missing any functionalty or features please let me know.